aravindkoneru/SimpleScout/README.md

 * 5/1/2015: (Finally) Gained access to the FIRST api and began development on a more concise scouting system
 * 5/2/2015: Basic functionality for scraping team data from the FIRST api is complete (much more data gathered than from the blue alliance)
 * 5/5/2015: Began working on bulk data entry (excel) and auto generation of excel files
+* 5/7/2015: Began working on the graphs and other analytics

 ##Conclusion/Notes
 Please feel free to contribute and send pull requests.
 If you have any problems or find